Asandandlela16/Data-science_Asanda_Ndlela/README.md

 Insights : An individual spending 5 minutes and buying maybe 8 products could be buying lights and cheap products like sweets , and an individual who spend more than 50 minutes and buy 1 product could be buying something more costly I would assume.
 It seems like the more time the customers spend at the site , the more products they are likely to buy and more money to be spend.

-##3.
-How does time spent on the website relate to products purchased and customer satisfaction?
+##3.How does time spent on the website relate to products purchased and customer satisfaction?
 ```sql
 /*SELECT  ROUND(Time_Spent_on_Site,2) AS Time_spent_on_Site,
     AVG(Products_Purchased) AS Avg_Purchases